Each student majoring in Environmental Science will complete:

 Prerequisite: Environmental Science major with senior standing

-Laboratory, field, and/or library research on a topic related to environmental science.
+Involves laboratory, field, and/or library research on a topic related to environmental science.
 The project will be selected in consultation with a faculty member and will involve a literature search and experimental work.